-We will introduce you to each of the methods in detail and give you some tips and tricks for the pre-treatment and drying of the tent carpet.
+We are here to present you with the 5 best tips for cleaning the tent carpet.
+We also provide some tips and tricks for the pre-treatment and drying of the tent carpet.

 Do you have an awning carpet made of polyester fabric?
 Then cleaning in the washing machine at 60 degrees is usually sufficient to clean the soiled tent carpet.
 Even if most of the materials can handle hot water at 80 degrees, you should only wash the fabric at a maximum of 60 degrees to be on the safe side.

-2. Clean the Tent Carpet with a High-Pressure Cleaner
+2. Clean Tent Carpet with a High-Pressure Cleaner

 If you use a high-quality high-pressure cleaner, cleaning with cold water is completely sufficient.
 Cold water under high pressure alone already has a very good cleaning effect.
 If that is not enough, spray some additional universal cleaner from the cleaning agent tank.

-The regulations in the self-service car washes are not uniform – so clarify beforehand by telephone or on site whether cleaning a tent carpet is allowed.
+The regulations in the self-service car washes are not uniform – so clarify beforehand by telephone whether cleaning a tent carpet is allowed.
 Maybe you combine it with a visit on site, if your car could do with a car wash anyway.

 After spreading, start spraying it off with the car wash’s high-pressure gun.
 The recommended minimum distance from the nozzle to the vehicle in many self-service car washes is 30 centimeters to avoid damage to the vehicle and the paintwork.

 You can get closer to cleaning your outdoor mat.
-On the one hand, this will improve the cleaning effect, but on the other hand, you will be more likely to get wet.
+This will improve the cleaning effect, but on the other hand, you will be more likely to get wet.
 In summer, depending on the temperatures, this can be quite pleasant!

-4. Easy Cleaning with Garden Hose and Scrubber
+4. Effortless Clean with Garden Hose and Scrubber

 This is not so noticeable with smaller tent carpets, but all the more so with larger areas.
 Also keep in mind that you should usually spray both sides of the tent carpet.